 Drafting a logo design contract is a critical method of legally stating your terms and conditions.
-Working as a logo design freelancer without a contract can cause your project to go to waste.
+Working as a logo design freelancer without a logo design agreement can cause your project to go to waste.
 Freelance work is based on trust, and you need to have solid proof that both parties will meet their obligations as required.
 Working without a logo design agreement is like putting your freelance business on the line and expecting to increase your income.

 You should make the contract to be clear and straightforward to be understood by your clients.
 Don't discourage your client with unnecessary and unclear information.

 Even though you and your client have reached some verbal agreement on your freelancing service, you still have to write your service details in the logo design contract.
 Which must include your packages and roles that must be stated clearly.
 Hence, establishing your service framework will enable you to decline any additional service that the client may demand after delivering your services as per your freelance logo design contract template.

 Arrangements can be used to make sure that the services are rendered and the service payment shall be of adequate performance.
 In your logo design contract, you have to state clearly your working period, such as when you will work for the client daily, and your available hours.
-Also, you can indicate on the contract that any additional working hours attract extra pay.
+Also, you can indicate on the logo design agreement that any additional working hours attract extra pay.
 This will keep the client aware of your off-hours work charges.

 Contracts can be used as evidence in case of payment disputes.
 If you take a look at logo design contract templates, there would be appropriate guidance on this.
 Therefore, a hard copy should be kept as evidence.
 Don’t shy off from stating your payment terms in the contract.
 While some clients fulfil their payment obligations to the freelancer without delay, others are troublesome, and they may end up paying you less than the agreed amount or even fail to release payment after completing the tasks.
 In such circumstances, only a logo design contract will come to your aid.